-Unrecognized deferred tax assets are reassessed at each statement of financial position date and are recognized to the extent that it becomes probable that future taxable income will allow the deferred tax asset to be recovered.
+Unrecognized deferred tax assets are reassessed at each reporting date and are recognized to the extent that it becomes probable that future taxable income will allow the deferred tax asset to be recovered.

 Deferred income tax assets and liabilities are offset if a legally enforceable right to offset current income tax assets and liabilities exists, and deferred income taxes relate to the same legal entity and the same taxation authority.